AbbyBot/AbbyBot-Website/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project is under the MIT license along with an extra clause.
+See the **[`LICENSE`](https://github.com/AbbyBot/AbbyBot-Website/blob/main/LICENSE):** file for more details.